vedhsaka/Nothotdog/README.md

 # Nothotdog
-NotHotDog is voice API testing tool to check the output of your response.
+NotHotDog is API testing tool to check the output of your AI powered API response.